coinkite/coinkite-tap-proto/docs/protocol.md

 ### `dump`

-This reveals the details for all previous slots, all at once.
+This reveals the details for any slot.
 The current slot is not affected.
-This is a no-op in terms of response content if slots aren't available yet, or if a slot hasn't been unsealed. (i.e., an empty list).
+This is a no-op in terms of response content, if slots aren't available yet, or if a slot hasn't been unsealed.
 The factory uses this to verify the CVC is printed correctly without side effects.

 ```python
 {